shajen/sdr-hub/README.md

 All collected data and config will be permanently saved in the local `data` directory.

 All logs will be permanently saved in the local `log` directory.
-Please attach the entire directory when reporting a bug.

 ## Web panel